 According to recently released results of an annual survey conducted by the Society for Human Resource Management, 88% of employees are “satisfied overall with their job.”
 37% reported being very satisfied, while 51% were somewhat satisfied.

 Be part of that top percentage.
 Use this New Year to find a job that fits you and enables you to achieve your goals.

-New Years is the time for making many resolutions that encourages people to reach their goals and try new things.
+New Year is the time for making many resolutions that encourage people to reach their goals and try new things.
 People make resolutions about every aspect of life, from physical fitness to business ventures and personal relationships.
 One common resolution is about careers and finding a job that’s right for you.